Kobrat

-Kobrat is a Finnish professional basketball team from Lapua.
+Kobrat (English: Cobras) is a Finnish professional basketball team from Lapua.
 The team plays in Korisliiga, the highest tier of Finnish basketball.

 History

 The club was founded in 1989 as 'Lapuan Koripojat', shortly 'LaKoPo', but was renamed 'Korikobrat' in 2000.
 The team is playing in the Korisliiga league since the 2012–13 season.

 In 2016 and 2018, Kobrat finished last and was relegated to the First Division, but recovered their place due to irregularities of other teams.